Guidelines for Implementing and Auditing Differentially Private Systems: Differential Privacy

-Note that the chosen granularity of privacy interacts with the quantitative level of privacy $\epsilon$ chosen via differential privacy's group privacy property.
-If e.g. a computation promises action level differential privacy at level $\epsilon = 0.001$, then it offers a guarantee akin to user-level privacy at level $\epsilon = 1$ for any user who has taken at most $1000$ actions (and this guarantee scales smoothly: it offers a guarantee akin to user-level privacy at level $\epsilon = 2$ for any user who has taken at most 2000 actions, etc.).
-Such a guarantee might be acceptable when, for example, the vast majority of users in the dataset in question have taken less than $1000$ actions.
+\textbf{Relationship to User Level Privacy:} The chosen granularity of privacy interacts with the quantitative level of privacy $\epsilon$ chosen via differential privacy's group privacy property.
+If e.g. a computation promises action level differential privacy at level $\epsilon = 0.001$, then it offers a guarantee similar to but still weaker than user-level privacy at level $\epsilon = 1$ for any user who has taken at most $1000$ actions.
+This guarantee degrades continuously with the number of actions taken: it offers a guarantee akin to user-level privacy at level $\epsilon = 2$ for any user who has taken at most 2000 actions, a guarantee akin to user-level privacy at level $\epsilon=3$ for users who have taken at most 3000 actions, etc. This guarantee is still weaker than user-level privacy because it does not prevent observers from inferring that power-users have taken very large numbers of actions (i.e. action-level privacy does not necessarily prevent inference about whether someone is a power-user or not).
+We note also that the quantitative guarantees of differential privacy degrade \emph{exponentially} with $\epsilon$ (due to the term $e^{\epsilon}$ in Definition \ref{def:dp}).
+Roughly, this means that under action-level differential privacy, a user who has taken $k$ times fewer actions is safer by a factor of $e^{\epsilon k}$.
+Although the scaling is approximately linear for values of $\epsilon < 1$, it starts degrading very quickly as $\epsilon$ becomes larger than $1$.
+In some settings, this guarantee might be acceptable when, for example, the vast majority of users in the dataset in question have taken fewer than $1000$ actions, and users that have taken many more actions are suspected of being accounts controlled by bots.
+Of course, in other situations, it might be precisely these users at the tails of the action distribution that are most in need of privacy, and which data analysts are most interested in --- in which case, action level privacy would not be a satisfying solution.
+In all cases, user level privacy is the stronger guarantee, but it will generally come at the cost of necessitating less accurate data releases.

+\textbf{Potential Pitfalls of Action Level Privacy.} The choice of $\epsilon$ to use for action-level privacy often depends on how many actions most users take (e.g., 99\% of users take less than 1,000 actions).
+This statistic about actions taken cannot be obtained directly from the data (as this would constitute a violation of both user-level and action-level differential privacy).
+Instead, this number must be estimated using user-level differential privacy with techniques such as differentially private quantiles.

+\textbf{Action-level Privacy and Data Manipulations.} Another potential risk of action-level privacy is that privacy guarantees can be inadvertently weakened by data manipulations such as adding records into a database.
+For example, if a dataset contains 1 million users, one can add 99 million ``fake'' users who have no actions at all.
+In such a case, all of the real users would move beyond the 99th percentile in terms of actions taken and hence would have degraded privacy guarantees.
+For this reason, organizations should strive to keep upgrading their privacy technology to user-level privacy protections.